Bayview Junction

 Bayview Junction is a major railway junction in southern Ontario, Canada.
 It is located at the intersection of three of the nation's busiest rail lines and is a popular location for railfans and trainspotters.

 Located at the western end of Lake Ontario, this wye junction draws its name from the view of Burlington Bay (Hamilton Harbour) to the east.
 Bayview Junction is located in the city of Hamilton, immediately adjacent to its boundary with the city of Burlington.
 The railway lines bisect the property of the Royal Botanical Gardens, providing a picturesque setting.

 Rail lines

 Bayview was determined by geography, with railway lines running along the level ground parallel to the northern shore of Lake Ontario increasingly constrained by the Niagara Escarpment as they approach the western end of the lake.

-There are three major railway lines operated by the Canadian National Railway (CN) which intersect at Bayview:
+There are four major railway lines that intersect at Bayview; three operated by the Canadian National Railway (CN) and one by the Canadian Pacific Kansas City (CPKC):